-- Don’t wear clothes that are too constricting or tight around the area you’ve been waxed, as this may irritate the skin and lead to undesirable skin reactions.
-Strive for loose-fitting, soft cotton clothing.
+- Don’t wear clothes that are too constricting or tight around the area you’ve been waxed for 24-48 hours, as this may irritate the skin and lead to undesirable skin reactions.
+Wear loose-fitting, soft cotton clothing.

 - Avoid hot tubs, pools, lakes, and the ocean for 24 hours after your wax.
 While your pores are open, your skin is more susceptible to exposure to bacteria and irritation.

 - Do not wax a new area for the first time before a big event!
 You never know how your skin will react or how long you will be sensitive.
 You wouldn't want to spoil an important day!
 Strive to begin a waxing routine at least 3 months prior to the event.